finos/FDC3/docs/api/specs/desktopAgentCommunicationProtocol.md

 Hence, that design is based on the assumption that all messaging between applications passes through an entity that acts as the 'Desktop Agent' and routes those messages on to the appropriate recipients (for example a context message broadcast by an app to a channel is routed onto other apps that have added a listener to that channel, or an intent and context pair raised by an application is routed to another app chosen to resolve that intent).
 While implementations based on a shared bus are possible, they have not been specifically considered in the design of the DACP messages.

 Further, the design of the DACP is based on the assumption that applications will interact with an implementation of the [`DesktopAgent`](../ref/DesktopAgent) interface, with the DACP used behind the scenes to support communication between the implementation of that interface and an entity acting as the Desktop Agent which is running in another process or location, necessitating the use of a 'wire protocol' for communication.
-For example, [Browser-Resident Desktop Agent](./browserResidentDesktopAgents) implementations use the [FDC3 Web Communication Protocol (WCP)](./webConnectionProtocol.md) to connect a 'Desktop Agent Proxy', provided by the `getAgent()` implementation in the [`@finos/fdc3` npm module], and a Desktop Agent running in another frame or window which is communicated with via the DACP.
+For example, [Browser-Resident Desktop Agent](./browserResidentDesktopAgents) implementations use the [FDC3 Web Communication Protocol (WCP)](./webConnectionProtocol.md) to connect a 'Desktop Agent Proxy', provided by the `getAgent()` implementation in the [`@finos/fdc3` npm module](https://www.npmjs.com/package/@finos/fdc3), and a Desktop Agent running in another frame or window which is communicated with via the DACP.

 As a Desktop Agent is expected to act as a router for messages sent through the Desktop Agent API, the DACP provides message exchanges for the registration and un-registration of listeners for particular message types (e.g. events, contexts broadcast on user channels, contexts broadcast on other channel types, raised intents etc.).
 In most cases, apps can register multiple listeners for the same messages (often filtered for different context or event types).
 However, where multiple listeners are present, only a single DACP message should be sent representing the action taken in the FDC3 API (e.g. broadcasting a message to a channel) and any multiplexing to multiple listeners should be applied at the receiving end.
 For example, when working with the WCP, this should be handled by the Desktop Agent Proxy implementation provided by the `getAgent()` implementation.